| Cyber Housewives Addicted to the

 Affection to their spouses, which are two of the emotional needs introduced, the

+individuals are offering their companionship to virtual friends.
 Another woman I interviewed, Graphics Workaholic Housewife Susie, is addicted to the

 Internet from over-working on her graphic website.
 In our interview, she wrote, "I